Jaero-O/Group_2_Repo_Kivy_Dev/README.md

         **Database (`mangofy.db`)**

         - The app stores data in a SQLite DB named `mangofy.db` located under the user data directory (or `populated_mangofy.db` in dev/test scenarios).
 The schema includes `tbl_disease`, `tbl_severity_level`, `tbl_tree`, and `tbl_scan_record`.

+        Note: For this repository baseline, `mangofy.db` is intentionally committed into the repo (development snapshot) to help the implementers and testers get a populated DB for local testing.
+Local runtime should use a user-specific DB location in production.
+If you need to avoid shipping a DB to the production environment, use an environment-specific `MANGOFY_DB_PATH` override.
         - There are utilities in `src/app/core/database.py` to initialize and populate lookup tables.
 Use the provided tests to validate DB creation.

         --